jeremypbeasley/canlis_j/familymeal.markdown

 ---
 title: Family Meal
 date: 2020-03-13 16:19:00 -07:00
-desc: 'Dinner from our kitchen and a bottle of wine on your doorstep with zero contact. '
+desc: "Dinner from our kitchen to your doorstep with zero contact.
+Add wine from our storied cellar at an additional cost."
 image: "/uploads/canlis_concept_familymeal.jpg"
-og_desc: Home-cooked dinner & a bottle of wine on your doorstep.
-Menu changes daily.
+og_desc: "Dinner from our kitchen to your doorstep with zero contact.
+Add wine from our storied cellar at an additional cost."
 og_photo: "/uploads/canlis_concept_familymeal.jpg"
 menu:
 - title: 'Beets Wellington (Vegetarian) '